 A “visual inspection” could also be automated with today’s tools.
 This works relatively easily with BackstopJS, for example.
 The configuration is done quickly via a JSON file.
 A backstop test in the console is enough to start the comparison.
 Finally, the tool opens a browser window and displays the differences.

-Since BackstopJS also provides a detailed, machine-readable report with a difference value in percent, you could, for example, be informed by e-mail if there has been a significant change in the layout.
+Since BackstopJS also provides a detailed, machine-readable report with a difference value in per cent, you could, for example, be informed by e-mail if there has been a significant change in the layout.

 Rollback

-1. If the hoster has an interface through which a rollback can be triggered automatically.
+- If the hoster has an interface through which a rollback can be triggered automatically.

-2. Or if you have SSH access.
+- Or if you have SSH access.

-3. And if the backup is small enough.
+- And if the backup is small enough.
 Otherwise the restore will take several hours in the worst case.

 Many developers know only too well that most of this is often not possible.
 Either SSH access is not available in the first place or there are timeouts due to a lack of resources on the server.

-Managed WordPress hosting
+Managed WordPress Hosting

 Other solutions?

 Another idea would be to simply have WordPress create static pages.
 This would make the site somewhat more independent of the actual core.
 Plugins for this purpose have been around for eight years: WPStatic, for example.
-But here too, this does not work for every use case, especially not for highly dynamic sites such as online stores.
+But here too, this does not work for every use case, especially not for highly dynamic sites such as online shops.

 My conclusion

 How you do it is how you do it wrong, right?
-No. Ultimately, it depends on your own website, your wishes and, of course, your budget.
-If you don't run critical sites and it's okay for a website to throw errors, you'll be fine with auto updates.
+No. Ultimately, it depends on your own website, your wishes and, of course, your wallet.
+If you don’t run critical sites and it’s okay for a website to throw errors, you’ll be fine with auto updates.

 With Raidboxes, you also have the option of activating automatic plugin and theme updates with the Fully Managed add-on.
 In the settings of your BOX, you can also exclude individual plugins and themes with which you have already had problems from the auto-updates.

-However, automatic plugin updates are probably relatively easy for most small sites anyway.
+However, automatic plugin updates are probably relatively straightforward for most small sites anyway.
 Those with larger sites usually have more financial resources available to take appropriate measures.
 Everyone in between will have to find their own solution.

 Your questions about plugin updates